 An increasing number of safety devices

 Kill switches are an increasingly popular device for boat owners.
-When pressed, they perform as advertised, killing the engine quickly in the event of an emergency or pending disaster.
-Kill switches are also being combined with what are known as “man-overboard” alarms, which are able to detect when someone falls out of the boat.
-These devices will work much like kill switches attached to treadmills in that the kill switch will attach to the body of someone, and the cord will attach to a kill-switch trigger.
-If someone falls out of the boat, the cord will pull the kill switch, disconnecting the connection and stopping the engine.
+When pressed, they perform as advertised, killing the engine quickly in an emergency or pending disaster.
+Kill switches are also being combined with what is known as “man-overboard” alarms, which can detect when someone falls out of the boat.
+These devices will work much like kill switches attached to treadmills in that the kill switch will connect to the body of someone, and the cord will connect to a kill-switch trigger.
+If someone falls out of the boat, the line will pull the kill switch, disconnect the connection, and stop the engine.

 From fishing boats to yachts, the boat-rental industry is enjoying steady growth for business-to-consumer boat rentals.
 This growth is so strong that rentals are projected to continue growing through 2026.
-In terms of boat popularity, smaller boats at a length of up to 28 feet rank second while boats ranging in length of 28 to 45 feet represent the strongest category in terms of popularity and revenue.
+Regarding boat popularity, smaller boats at a length of up to 28 feet rank second, while boats ranging in size from 28 to 45 feet represent the strongest category in popularity and revenue.
 Although boat rental for larger boats exceeding 45 feet remains strong, the market for this boat size is much smaller.
-In terms of usage, touring and charter rentals are popular, but direct-to-customer rentals represent the strongest area of growth.
+Regarding usage, touring, and charter rentals are popular, but direct-to-customer rentals represent the most substantial growth area.
 Falling in at a respectable fourth place are boats rented for day cruises.

-Many lakes worldwide are experiencing dropping levels as water supply diminishes due to global warming.
+Many lakes worldwide are experiencing dropping levels as the water supply diminishes due to global warming.
 Additionally, the surrounding areas of many managed lakes are owned by private citizens.
-Consequently, access to water is being regulated, and many new owners of lakefront property must wait in line for new boat-slip permits.
-Similarly, as demand grows, many lakes are regulating the number of boats that can be on the water at any given time in an attempt to fight congested waters and lower the number of boat collisions.
+Consequently, access to water is being regulated, and many new lakefront property owners must wait in line for new boat slip permits.
+Similarly, as demand grows, many lakes hold the number of boats on the water at any given time to fight congested waters and lower the number of boat collisions.

 Perhaps because boats are expensive, the average age of boating customers has always been in the middle-age range.
-However, the median age is increasing as younger people opt for other activities.
+However, the median age increases as younger people opt for other activities.
 Currently, the median age range is just over 50 years.
-Unless boat manufacturers are able to target a non-white market, this trend of aging boat buyers will gradually increase.
+Without boat manufacturers targeting a non-white market, this trend of aging boat buyers will gradually increase.

 Diversity of users

 The best performers in the boating industry will recognize and capitalize on the fact that the boating market is becoming more diverse.
-Hispanics represent a growing part of the boating market, and those boat companies that focus on family-oriented services will do very well serving this market segment.
+Hispanics represent a growing part of the boating market, and those boat companies focusing on family-oriented services will do very well in serving this market segment.
 Asians represent another growth market for boat manufacturers and boat-related accessories.

-Although boats still represent a relatively expensive option for recreation, their affordability is continuing to drive sales for personal watercraft as well as boat rental.
+Although boats still represent a relatively expensive option for recreation, their affordability continues to drive sales for personal watercraft and boat rental.
 This affordability has resulted from more efficient manufacturing techniques and better engine technology.
-In terms of engine technology, fuel efficiency has been one of the factors that has contributed to the affordability of boats.
+Regarding engine technology, fuel efficiency has been one factor contributing to the affordability of boats.

 Focus on family

-While fishing is the top activity done upon a boat, family activities represent the largest category of growth for boat sales and rentals across the fishing, touring, and day-cruising markets.
-Because of the family-oriented boat market, pontoons are a very popular boat because they are able to serve as a fishing vessel as well as a water-based cabana.
+While fishing is the top activity on a boat, family activities represent the most significant growth category for boat sales and rentals across the fishing, touring, and day-cruising markets.
+Because of the family-oriented boat market, pontoons are top-rated boats because they can serve as fishing vessels and water-based cabanas.

-- Fishing by the minute – Fishing boats mark an enormous slice of the pie when it comes to sales.
-In fact, 2020 will beat 2019 boat sales by a hefty two percent.
+- Fishing by the minute – Fishing boats mark an enormous slice of the pie regarding sales.
+2023 will beat 2019 boat sales by a hefty two percent.
 This brings the number of projected boat sales to approximately 285,900 boats.
 That amounts to 782 boats sold per day.
-This total amounts to approximately one boat sold every other minute.
+This total amounts to about one boat sold every other minute.

-- Fuel – Marine fuel will become safer throughout 2020 and beyond in that sulfur emissions, for the first time in history, will be capped at just .5 percent of total exhaust volume.
+- Fuel – Marine fuel will become safer throughout 2023 and beyond in that sulfur emissions will be capped at just .5 percent of total exhaust volume for the first time in history.

-- 100 percent – Renewable diesel fuel will continue to dominate the marine-fuel market, and the surprising thing about this type of diesel fuel is that it is 100-percent renewable.
-It achieves this lofty height of environmental consciousness in that it is made from vegetable oils.
+- One hundred percent – Renewable diesel fuel will continue to dominate the marine-fuel market, and the surprising thing about this type of diesel fuel is that it is 100 percent renewable.
+It achieves this high environmental consciousness because it is made from vegetable oils.

-- Safety – 2020 is projected to be two to three percent safer than preceding years.
-In fact, death rates are expected to peak at a mere 600 deaths annually.
+- Safety – 2023 is projected to be two to three percent safer than in preceding years.
+Death rates are expected to peak at a mere 600 deaths annually.

-- Safe boating by the numbers – Although boating is becoming safer, drownings are projected to make up the majority of boating-related deaths due to boaters not wearing life preservers or flotation devices.
+- Safe boating by the numbers – Although boating is becoming safer, drownings are projected to make up most boating-related deaths due to boaters not wearing life preservers or flotation devices.
 This lack of precaution stems from drinking and underestimating the possibility of going overboard.
-Additionally, both swimming fatigue and swimming while alone contribute to the statistic that 71 percent of all boat-related accidents in 2020 will be due to drowning as a result of not wearing a flotation device.
-Although the number of deaths in general is projected to cap at approximately 600, this number could be lowered to approximately 150 to 180 people if boaters ensured everyone wore a life preserver.
+Additionally, both swimming fatigue and swimming while alone contribute to the statistic that 71 percent of all boat-related accidents in 2023 will be due to drowning as a result of not wearing a flotation device.
+Although the number of deaths, in general, is projected to cap at approximately 600, this number could be lowered to about 150 to 180 people if boaters ensured everyone wore a life preserver.

-- Setting sail – Aukland, New Zealand is known as the city of sails as it boasts more boats per person than anywhere else.
-In fact, the number of actual boats owned projected for 2020 tops at 960,000 boats, which represents nearly one boat for every three people.
+- Setting sail – Aukland, New Zealand, is known as the city of sails as it boasts more boats per person than anywhere else.
+The number of actual boats owned projected for 2023 tops 960,000, representing nearly one boat for every three people.

-- Safe swimming – Unfortunately, because of alcohol and the nature of boats not staying in one place as they float around the surface of the water, over 170 deaths are projected to result from head injuries due to propeller strikes.
-It is not clear whether the boat drifts into swimmers or whether swimmers surface into or dive beneath the boat where the accident occurs.
+- Safe swimming – Unfortunately, because of alcohol and the nature of boats not staying in one place as they float around the surface, over 170 deaths are projected to result from head injuries due to propeller strikes.
+It is not clear whether the boat drifts into swimmers or whether swimmers surface into or dive beneath the ship where the accident occurs.

-- A boat is not a car – The observation that a boat is not a car is obvious, but knowing something is true is not the same as having the experience and the muscle memory necessary to successfully steer a boat safely.
-Consequently, the primary cause of accidents in the boating industry is collision between two boats.
-These collisions result in a 60-percent chance of being injured but only .47-percent chance of dying.
+- A boat is not a car – The observation that a ship is not a car is obvious, but knowing something is true is not the same as having the experience and muscle memory necessary to steer a boat safely and successfully.
+Consequently, the primary cause of accidents in the boating industry is a collision between two ships.
+These collisions result in a 60 percent chance of being injured but only a .47-percent chance of dying.

-- Timing is everything – In terms of being injured, Saturday represents the most dangerous day of the week.
-In 2020, on this day of the week, there will be a projected 800 to 900 injuries and between 150 and 175 deaths.
-You might think that night-time boating will result in the most accidents, but the most dangerous time to be on the water is between 2:30 pm and 4:30 pm when over 800 to 900 accidents are expected.
+- Timing is everything – Regarding being injured, Saturday represents the most dangerous day of the week.
+In 2023, there will be a projected 800 to 900 injuries and between 150 and 175 deaths on this day of the week.
+You might think that night-time boating will result in the most accidents, but the most dangerous time to be on the water is between 2:30 pm and 4:30 pm, with over 800 to 900 casualties expected.